BeyondMicroControl/AsciiCAD/README.md

 - One agent in charge of electronic design, which makes the agent a **Senior User** having the ability to do business with the tool and understand business needs that can help to express new requirements.
 - A second agent specialised in software design, a **Maker** as it were, with the ability to create and extend the tool itself and explain to the Senior User how to use the new features implemented as required.

-This emulates a necessary **adversarial 'tension' between operational demand and feature supply** that has been the best succes formula of the <a href="https://www.youtube.com/watch?v=6v8e7dUwq_Q">modern enterprise</a>, since sliced bread, is it not?
+This emulates a necessary **adversarial 'tension' between operational demand and feature supply**, the best succes formula of the <a href="https://www.youtube.com/watch?v=6v8e7dUwq_Q">modern enterprise</a> since sliced bread, is it not?

 ---